christian-helms/mpbnns/README.md

-# Approximate Belief Propagation for Bayesian Neural Networks
+# Approximate Message Passing for Bayesian Neural Networks

 ### Setup
 Our library and experiments are mostly written in Julia.